hernol/uploadthing-php/docs/AUTH.md

 2. **"Authentication failed"**
    - Verify your API key is correct
    - Check that the API key is active in your UploadThing dashboard
-   - Ensure you're using the correct base URL
+   - Ensure you're using the correct base URL (`https://api.uploadthing.com`)

 3. **"Environment variable not found"**
    - Check that the environment variable name is correct
    - Verify the variable is set in your environment
    - Make sure you're loading environment files if using them

+4. **"Invalid API version"**
+   - Ensure you're using the v6 API version
+   - Check that your client is configured with `apiVersion: 'v6'`

 ### Debug Mode